ONS-Innovation/github-copilot-usage-dashboard/README.md

 # AWS Lambda Scripts

-This script is used to gather data from the `/orgs/{org}/copilot/usage` endpoint in the Github API.
+This script:

-The script then appends the collected data to the old data in an S3 bucket.

-This creates a record of historical copilot usage data which is used to show trends over time.
+1. Collects Copilot usage data from the GitHub API and appends it to the old data in S3, creating a record of historical data to show trends over time

-The script also gets a list of GitHub Teams with Copilot Usage Data.
-This is to reduce load times in the frontend.
+2. Collects a list of GitHub Teams with Copilot usage data, to reduce load times in the frontend

-The API endpoint above only stores the last 28 days worth of data, meaning this script must run at least every 28 days to avoid missing data.

-This script is run as a containered lambda function in AWS which is executed periodically using EventBridge.
+3. Is triggered weekly via AWS EventBridge

+Further information can be found in the [documentation](/docs/index.md).

 ## Setup - Running in a container